 Pierce is Founder and Chair of the Board at Molecular Instruments, Inc., a life sciences startup pioneering dynamic nucleic acid nanotechnologies for multiplexed, quantitative, high-resolution bioimaging in academic research, drug development, and clinical diagnostics and pathology.

 Pierce graduated as valedictorian from Princeton University with a BSE, summa cum laude, in Mechanical & Aerospace Engineering, then received a DPhil in Applied Mathematics as a Rhodes Scholar at the University of Oxford.
 Pierce joined the Caltech faculty in 2000.
-He has received the Fox Prize in Numerical Analysis, a National Science Foundation CAREER Award, the Rozenberg Tulip Award, the Feynman Prize for Excellence in Teaching, and has been named a Guggenheim Fellow, a Christensen Fellow at St Catherine's College, University of Oxford, a Professorial Fellow at Balliol College, University of Oxford, and the 74th Eastman Visiting Professor at the University of Oxford
+He has received the Fox Prize in Numerical Analysis, a National Science Foundation CAREER Award, the Rozenberg Tulip Award, the Feynman Prize for Excellence in Teaching, and has been named a Guggenheim Fellow, a Christensen Fellow at St Catherine's College, University of Oxford, a Professorial Fellow at Balliol College, University of Oxford, and the 74th Eastman Visiting Professor at the University of Oxford.

 Pierce is a classically trained trumpeter, performing as a member of the Princeton University Orchestra and Jazz Ensemble and the Caltech Concert Band and Jazz Band, a competitive soccer player, twice winning the University of Oxford Football Cuppers as a member of the House 1st XI, and an avid runner and sailor.
 He has spent many years coaching girls' soccer and baseball in Southern California, including co-founding the LA Monarchs Girls' Baseball Club, one of the first girls' baseball clubs in America, and now 4-time national champions.